galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 - Programming: sgrunt
 - Locations: shop_rando.py

 This flag provides a higher-powered shops setting without the full randomness of `Swild`.
-The specific description is:

-!!! info "`Swildish` Description
+!!! info "`Swildish` Description"
     - Kokkol's shop contains tier 6-7 items/gear.
     - Gated shops are up to tier 6.
     - Ungated weapon/armor shops are up to tier 5.
     - Ungated item shops are up to tier 4.
-    - Pick two of: Siren, Coffin, HrGlass2, Bacchus, Elixir, Levia, and 1-2 of the damage "wild" items and distribute them to free shops.
+    - Pick two of Siren, Coffin, HrGlass2, Bacchus, Elixir, and Levia; pick 1-2 of the damage "wild" items.
+Distribute these items to free shops.

 ### `Svanillaish` {: .h6 }